Revenue Attribution

 Now that you are familiar with the different types of UTM parameters that you can create, let’s take a look at how to create a UTM code.

-Google’s Campaign URL Builder will allow you to generate links with a custom UTM code.
+The simplest way to create a UTM code is by using Google’s Campaign URL Builder.
+It allows you to generate links with a custom UTM code.
 Once the UTM is generated and applied to your site, it can be tracked through Google Analytics.

 There are also other tools that can be used to generate UTM tags.
 One such tool is Hubspot’s Tracking URL Builder.
 UTMs generated using Hubspot’s tool can be tracked using their traffic analytics tool.